-There is also a Primary Planning Framework available which has been designed in exactly the same way as this secondary version and is used in very similar ways in primary schools
+There is also a 3-11 Planning Framework which has been designed in exactly the same way as this 11-19 framework, and is used in very similar ways with young people aged 11 and under.

 Our vision is to support schools with embedding high quality financial education into their teaching and learning, thereby making a positive change to children and young people in a sustainable way.